sr99622/libonvif/README.md

 &nbsp;

 Settings pertain to preset selections or current camera position.
-The arrow keys, Zoom In (+) and Zoom Out (-) control the position and zoom.
+The arrow buttons, Zoom In (+) and Zoom Out (-) control the position and zoom.
 The numbered buttons on the left correspond to preset positions.
 Clicking one of the numbered buttons will send the camera to the corresponding preset position.
 To set a preset, position the camera, then check Set Preset, then click the numbered preset button.
 It is not necessary to use the Apply button with any of the settings on this panel.

 ---